drcabral/WeBookmark/README.md

 * <b>MockK</b>
 * <b>Robolectric</b>

+The decision here to not use JUnit 5 yet is because I didn't found an official way to work with this version of the framework and the other frameworks that I used for testing in this project.

 ### Continuous Integration

 This project comes with Travis CI integration, that nowadays is running three steps in a pipeline: